Firelights99/firelightsygo/README.md

 ## 🚀 Deployment

-The site is automatically deployed via GitHub Actions with comprehensive CI/CD pipeline:
+The site is automatically deployed via GitHub Actions with a comprehensive CI/CD pipeline:

 ### Automated Deployment
 1. **Push changes** to the `main` branch